nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 **************

 Button 1:
-   Set the board into a master (tester) role.
+   Set the board into a central (tester) role.

 Button 2:
-   Set the board into a slave (peer) role.
+   Set the board into a peripheral (peer) role.

 Building and running
 ********************